SichangHe/blog_backup/what_does_mdbook.md

     EOF while parsing a value at line 1 column 0
 ```

-We don't use the `mdbook-katex` command directly, though.
+We don't use the `mdbook-katex` command directly.
 Instead, mdBook would invoke it when it builds the book.

 ## The `supports` command